cionescu/legacy-cionescu.github.io/_drafts/2020-05-04-ruby-proc-composition.md

 tags: [today-i-learned, ruby]
 ---

+I was bewildered today by some piece of code I found in our app.
+Turns out it was just Proc composition.

 ## What is Proc composition?

 Ruby 2.6 [added function composition][thoughtbot] to Proc and Method classes.

 ![Function composition](/assets/img/til-proc-composition.jpg)